CollectionBuilder/cb-docs/docs/theme/advanced.md

 ## Navbar Options:

-These options will adjust the basic colors of your site's navigation bar (see [Bootstrap navbar docs](https://getbootstrap.com/docs/5.1/components/navbar/){:target="_blank" rel="noopener"} for details).
+These options will adjust the basic colors of your site's navigation bar using Bootstrap's built in options (see [Bootstrap navbar docs](https://getbootstrap.com/docs/5.1/components/navbar/){:target="_blank" rel="noopener"} for details).

 ### navbar-color: